code-payments/code-sdk-go/example/README.md

-# Code Wallet Golang SDK
+# Code Golang SDK
-This example demonstrates how to use the Code Wallet Golang SDK in a simple web application.
+This example demonstrates how to use the Code Golang SDK in a simple web application.

 ## Prerequisites